The Collapse of Parenting

 Part One: Problems

-Chapter 2: The Culture of Disrespect
+Chapter 1: The Culture of Disrespect

 Part Two: Solutions

-Chapter 7: What Matters?
+Chapter 8: What Matters?

-Chapter 8: Misconceptions
+Chapter 9: Misconceptions

-Chapter 11: The Third Thing – The Meaning of Life
+Chapter 12: The Meaning of Life

 What qualifies me to write this book?

 I am a family physician, board-certified in family medicine, currently in practice in suburban Philadelphia.
 I also have a PhD in psychology.
 I earned my undergraduate degree in biology at MIT.
 I earned both my MD and my PhD at the University of Pennsylvania.
 After doing a three-year residency in family medicine, I practiced for 19 years in the Maryland suburbs of Washington DC.
 I then relocated to Chester County Pennsylvania.
-My primary sources for this book are the more than 90,000 office visits I have conducted in my role as a practicing physician between 1989 and today.
+My primary sources for this book are the more than 120,000 office visits I have conducted in my role as a practicing physician between 1989 and today.
 I have seen children, teenagers, and their parents, from a wide variety of backgrounds and circumstances.
 I have seen, from the intimate yet objective perspective of the family physician, the profound changes in American life over the past three decades.
 I have witnessed first-hand the collapse of American parenting.

 In 2001, I began visiting schools and communities, first just across the United States, and then in Australia, Canada, England, Germany, Italy, Mexico, New Zealand, Scotland, Spain, and Switzerland: meeting with teachers and parents, talking with students, listening to professors.
 From July 2008 through June 2013 I took an extended leave from medical practice in order to devote myself full-time to these visits.
-I have now visited more than 400 venues across North America and around the world, encountering students, teachers, and/or parents face-to-face.
+I have now visited more than 500 venues across North America and around the world, encountering students, teachers, and/or parents face-to-face.
 Listening to children and their parents outside of North America has convinced me that we in the United States and Canada now face challenges – of our own making – which are significantly different from the challenges facing parents in Scotland or Switzerland or New Zealand.
 We American parents are no longer doing a very good job of parenting, despite our large and growing expenditures of time and treasure on the task.
 I now understand where we have gone wrong, and how to fix it.
 My prescription is based primarily on what I have seen in the office, but also draws on what I have learned from my conversations with parents, teachers, and kids both within the United States and outside of the United States.